Alimir/wp-ulike/readme.txt

 We follow WordPress security practices: nonces, hardened AJAX, optional IP anonymization.
 Details at wpulike.com/security.

 == Changelog ==

+= 5.1.0 =
+* Improved: Redesigned Settings and Customizer panels for better UX.
+* Fixed: Several small issues for a more reliable experience.

 = 5.0.7 =
 * Added: One-click **Repair database tables** on Help when tables are missing.